 Managing users in Zendesk after enabling JWT SSO

-After enabling JWT single sign-on in Zendesk, changes made to users outside Zendesk sync to your Zendesk account.
-For example, if a user is added to your internal system, the user is automatically added to your Zendesk account.
-If a user is deleted in your internal system, the user will no longer be able to sign in to Zendesk However, their account will still exist in Zendesk.
+After enabling JWT single sign-on in Zendesk, changes made to users outside Zendesk don't automatically sync to your Zendesk account.
+Users are updated in Zendesk at the point of authentication.
+For example, if a user is added to your internal system, the user is added to your Zendesk account when they sign in to Zendesk.
+If a user is deleted from your internal system, the user will no longer be able to sign in to Zendesk.
+However, their account will still exist in Zendesk.

 By default, the only user data stored in Zendesk when single sign-on is enabled is the user's name and email address.
 Zendesk does not store passwords.
-As a result, you should disable any automated email notifications from Zendesk about passwords.
+As a result, you should turn off any automated email notifications from Zendesk about passwords.

 To provide a better customer experience, you might want to store more than just the user's name and email address in Zendesk.
 You can do this using additional JWT attributes.